Deploy MySQL in 5 minutes

 - An operational MySQL database on Hikube

-- A replicated cluster with a primary and replicas to ensure high availability
+- A replicated cluster with a primary and replicas for high availability

 - Users and passwords to access your applications

-- Persistent storage attached to each instance to guarantee data durability
+- Persistent storage attached to each instance to ensure data durability

-- (Optional) The ability to enable automatic backups to S3-compatible storage
+- (Optional) The option to enable automatic backups to S3-compatible storage

 Prerequisitesβ